 Tour Route: From the Maritime Museum at the Harbor (113 Harbor Way) to the Visitor Center (1 Garden Street)

-TIP: Instead of parking at the Harbor, park your car in the lot behind the Visitor Center or directly across the street and take the blue and white shuttle from the Visitor Center to the harbor.
+TIP: Instead of parking at the Harbor, park your car in the lot behind the Visitor Center or directly across the street and take the shuttle from the Visitor Center to the Harbor.
 That way, when the tour concludes you will be at your car.
 The shuttle costs 50 cents (25 cents for Seniors) and exact change is required.
 For the 11am tour, catch the shuttle in front of the Visitor Center between 10:35-10:45am; for the 2pm tour, around 1:35-1:45.
 These are approximate times.
 OR, you can simply walk from the Visitor Center to the Harbor which takes 20-25 minutes.